Ensuring reporting mandates and regulations are met accurately and on time

 Initial and Appeals Level Reviews, a type of Utilization Review, address whether a plan will cover a procedure, or when a patient appeals their plan’s denial of coverage.
 Reviews may be pre-certifications or be completed concurrently or retrospective to treatment.

 Federal law mandates that the third level of appeals reviews — External Reviews — be completed by a URAC-accredited IRO — such as MCN.
 Many aspects of External Reviews are strictly governed by the Patient Protection and Affordability Care Act (PPACA), or through individual state laws.
 Determinations made in an external review are final and legally binding.

 Additional Review Types

-Mitchell MCN providers a full range of reviews types, and is able to customize services for each client.
+MCN providers a full range of review types, and is able to customize services for each client.
 Types of reviews include: